m-h-miller/quora_clone/README.md

 - [X] Log in / Log out.
 - [X] Log in as guest.
 - [X] A user can create, read, edit, and delete questions.
-- [X] A user can create, read, edit, and delete answers for questions.
-- [ ] A user can create, read, edit, and delete comments on answers.
+- [X] A user can create, read, edit, and delete answers.

 - [ ] A user can follow questions, topics, and users.
 This adds the subject's activity to the user's home feed.
 - [X] A user can view another user's activity feed.
-- [ ] A user can view activity feeds based on topic.
+- [X] A user can view feeds based on topic.
-- [ ] Tag questions with multiple 'topics' and search questions by 'topics' (tags).
+- [ ] Tag questions with multiple 'topics'.
-- [ ] Search through questions & answers for blocks of text.
+- [X] Search for questions, answers, and users.

 - [ ] Bonus features are listed below.